 Areas of Tennessee, Kentucky set record highs on Christmas

-National Weather Service meteorologist John Cohen told The Tennessean that the temperature at the Nashville International Airport reached 76 degrees on Sunday, breaking a record of 73 that was set in 1889.
-Meanwhile, National Weather Service forecaster David Humphrey told The Paducah Sun that the high temperature in far western Kentucky reached 71 degrees, breaking the record of 68 that was set in 1982.
+The National Weather Service says areas in Tennessee and Kentucky set record-high temperatures on Christmas Day.
+National Weather Service meteorologist John Cohen told The Tennessean that the temperature at Nashville International Airport reached 76 degrees, breaking a record of 73 for the date that was set in 1889.

 Add your comments below